andy-byers/paw/README.md

 |1         |`= op=`                  |Assignment, operator assignment              |Right        |

 ## Roadmap
-+ [x] fix list/str slice operation (should use `Range`, `RangeTo`, etc.)
-+ [ ] clean up the bytecode (eliminate moves using register hints, have operations accept constant immediate operands, etc.)
-+ [ ] use `mut` to indicate mutability and make immutable the default for local variables
++ [ ] consider using `mut` to indicate mutability and make immutable the default for local variables
-+ [ ] decide on and implement either RAII or "defer" for cleaning up resources
++ [ ] consider implementing either RAII or "defer" for cleaning up resources
-+ [ ] overflow checks for `paw_Int` operations during constant folding and inside VM
++ [ ] add overflow checks for `paw_Int` operations during constant folding and codegen
-+ [ ] function inlining
-+ [ ] refactor user-provided allocation interface to allow heap expansion

 ## Known problems
 + These need to be converted into issues, along with some TODO comments scattered throughout the codebase...
-+ Explore register hints:
-    + When MIR "aggregate" instruction for an inline type is unboxed into a "move" for each field, make sure to use the same register for source/destination so the "MOVE" can be omitted during codegen
-    + During register allocation, bias choices based on how close they are to the output register of the last instruction to hopefully improve cache locality
-    + Could attempt to allocate inputs/output of "phi" nodes in the same VM register
-+ Paw requires that "int" be at least 32 bits (probably fine in practice)
++ Need to keep track of source-to-source mappings that result from IR transformations (e.g. when ForExpr AST node is lowered into a Loop + Match)
++ Don't throw errors in 'lex.c'.
+Return a token of type `TK_ERROR` and let the parser handle it.
+Allows for more sensible error messages.
 + Need to make sure functions/closures with a return type annotation of "!" diverge unconditionally
     + See TODO comment in `test_error.c` `test_divergence` function
-    + Consider returns to be jumps to a special block, possibly after setting the return variable
-    + Unconditionally-diverging functions should not have any writes to this variable
-+ Pointer tracking (test only) feature is broken on MSVC
-    + Might indicate a problem somewhere in the library
-    + Need a machine that can run Windows for debugging
-+ Need a lower-level CFG-based IR (LIR) to use for register allocation and codegen
-    + Convert the `unbox`/`ssa` pass into `lower_mir`, which will output LIR in SSA form
-    + Perform constant propagation on the LIR, monomorphization doesn't need to change
-    + LIR will contain `GETFIELD`, `SETELEMENT`, etc. instructions, which are represented by places in the MIR
-    + Each LIR register will represent a single Paw value (`Value` structure in C), while MIR registers can be multiple values wide
-    + This representation is needed due to the attempt to unbox composite values, it is a bit painful to operate on the MIR
-    + This is somewhat low-priority, since the MIR will work for unboxed values, it's just not quite as nice to work with
++ Need to prevent inout parameters from binding to container elements
+    + If the container is modified, the pointer will point to freed memory
+    + This rule must be applied transitively, e.g. modify(list[0].field) should not be allowed if list[0] is an inline type
++ Remove dependency on clang (as a linker driver) and invoke linker manually